The cohomology of virtually torsion-free solvable groups of finite rank: Introduction

-Let $A$ be a $\mathbb ZG$-module.
-If $A^\mathbb Q$ is a simple $\mathbb QG$-module, then we will refer to $A$ as {\it rationally irreducible}.
-In other words, $A$ is rationally irreducible if and only if the additive group of $A$ is not torsion and, for every submodule $B$ of $A$, either $B$ or $A/B$ is torsion as an abelian group.

-The center of a group $G$ is denoted by $Z(G)$.
-For the commutator subgroup, or first derived subgroup, we write $G'$.
-The $n$th derived subgroup is designated by $G^{(n)}$.
+A {\it section} of a group or module is a quotient of one of its subgroups or submodules, respectively.

+An abelian group $A$ is said to be {\it bounded} if there is a positive integer $m$ such that $mA=0$.

+A {\it \v{C}ernikov group} is a group that is a finite extension of a direct product of finitely many quasicyclic groups.

-Let $G$ be a solvable group.
-Then $\tau(G)$ represents the torsion radical of $G$, that is, the join of all the torsion normal subgroups of $G$.
-Furthermore, the join of all the nilpotent normal subgroups of $G$, known as the Fitting subgroup, is denoted by ${\rm Fitt}(G)$.
+Let $G$ be a group.
+Then $\tau(G)$ represents the {\it torsion radical} of $G$, that is, the join of all the torsion normal subgroups of $G$.
+The join of all the nilpotent normal subgroups of $G$, known as the {\it Fitting subgroup}, is denoted by ${\rm Fitt}(G)$.

+If $G$ is a solvable group such that $G/\tau(G)$ has finite rank, then we say that $G$ has {\it finite torsion-free rank}.

-If $G$ is a solvable group of finite torsion-free rank, then $h(G)$ denotes the Hirsch length of $G$.
-If $G$ is also minimax, then the {\it minimax rank} of $G$, written $m(G)$, is the number of infinite factors in any series of finite length in which each factor is either cyclic or quasicyclic.
-Like the Hirsch length, the minimax rank is an invariant of the group; in other words, it doesn't depend on the particular series selected. } \end{notation}
+If $G$ is a solvable group of finite torsion-free rank, then $h(G)$ denotes the {\it Hirsch length} of $G$, namely, the number of infinite cyclic factors in any series of finite length whose factors are all either infinite cyclic or torsion.
+If $G$ is also minimax, then the {\it minimax length} of $G$, written $m(G)$, is the number of infinite factors in any series of finite length in which each factor is either cyclic or quasicyclic.
+Like the Hirsch length, the minimax length is an invariant of the group; in other words, it does not depend on the particular series selected.